yireo/yireo-slides/slides/mucnl/intro1.md

 ---
 # Rules
-- Rooms D & F are personal spaces
-    - Keys are handed out with trust
+- Rooms D, E & F are .
+Keys are handed out with trust
 - Waterpistols and laptops not in the same space
 - Only pee in the bathrooms
     - Or you'll get eaten by a dianoga